undone-labs/docs-starter/README.md

 ### `.env` file

-Place the following `.env` file into the root of your repo.
+Place the following `.env` file into the `src` directory of your repo.
 This file is .gitignored.

 ```bash
 # ---------------------------------------------------------------------- General